 For many years, dentists had only once choice for filling material: silver amalgam.
-But now, thanks to advancements in modern dental technology, dentists like Dr. Lopez can offer their patients another option: tooth-colored composite fillings.
+But now, thanks to advancements in modern dental technology, The Dentist can offer their patients another option: tooth-colored composite fillings.
 Although silver amalgam is an extremely durable material, it does have some disadvantages.
 The first, and most obvious, is that it is silver.
 And, unfortunately, that silver color can turn dark after a certain number of years.
 Composite fillings, on the other hand, can be made to match the shade of your natural teeth.
 In addition to their esthetic appearance, they are minimally invasive fillings because the tooth-colored composite material adheres to natural teeth much easier than amalgam.
 This means that more of the patient’s natural tooth can be preserved.
 For our Boerne, TX, patients, minimally invasive fillings mean less drilling!

 More Information about Tooth-Colored Fillings